kston83/cvss-te/README.md

 Where:

 **Quality Multiplier**: Ranges from 0.8-1.2 based on exploit quality
-- For poor quality exploits: closer to 0.8
+- For poor quality exploits: closer to 0.8 (reducing the base severity)
-- For high quality exploits: up to 1.2
+- For high quality exploits: up to 1.2 (increasing the base severity)
 - Formula: 0.8 + (quality_score * 0.4)
+- If no exploits exist: defaults to 1.0 (neutral impact)

+This means a vulnerability with a high CVSS-BT score but only low-quality exploits could see its severity downgraded by up to 20%.
+For example, a vulnerability with CVSS-BT of 8.0 but poor-quality exploits (quality score of 0.2) would have:
+- Quality Multiplier: 0.8 + (0.2 * 0.4) = 0.88
+- Adjusted score before threat intel: 8.0 * 0.88 = 7.04

 **Threat Intel Factor**: Adds 0-2 points based on additional threat intelligence
 - CISA KEV or VulnCheck KEV presence: +1.0